CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Format-Reference.md

 #### ipv6-prefix

-Validates IPv6 address with prefix length.
+IPv6 address with prefix length.

 **Valid Input Format:**
 - Must be a string